reactive-tech/kubegres/README.md

 **Sponsor**

-Kubegres is sponsored by [Etikbee](https://www.etikbee.com) which is using Kubegres in production with over 25 microservices each using a cluster of Postgres.
+Kubegres is sponsored by [Etikbee](https://www.etikbee.com) which is using Kubegres in production with over 25 clusters of Postgres.
 Etikbee is a UK based marketplace which promotes reuse by allowing merchants to list their products for rent, for sale and advertise services such as product repair.